Midwest's Early Years • 1932 –1962

 Nancy JP Anderson

-On July 18, 2004, President Bill Anderson passed away, after having served the company for nearly 42 years.
+On July 18, 2004, President Bill Anderson passed away after having served the company for nearly 42 years.
 His wife, Nancy JP Anderson, became C.E.O. of the company.
-In February of 2005, Jim Fisher was appointed to serve as President/Chief Operating Officer.
+In 2013, Russ May was appointed to serve as President.

 Service…quality…commitment…involvement.
 Since it was founded in 1932, Midwest has made it a priority to meet its customers' needs with first-rate supplies and equipment, knowledgeable staff, and dedication to helping businesses grow in an always-changing industry.
 Midwest has built a tradition on these qualities and looks forward to continuing that tradition in the years to come!